AmshikaH/carbon-securevault-azure/README.md

 ## Step 3: Referencing Deployment Secrets

-1. In the deployment.toml file (<IS_HOME>/repository/conf/deployment.toml), replace each value to be stored as a secret with a reference using an alias in the format `$secret{alias}`.
+1. In the deployment.toml file (<IS_HOME>/repository/conf/deployment.toml), replace each value to be stored as a secret with a reference.

+- To retrieve the latest version of a secret: set the reference using an alias in the format `$secret{alias}`, where the alias is the name of the secret in your Key Vault.

 Example:
 ```